Experience the Natural Wilderness of The Maine Highlands

 The Maine Highlands region is host to many events, fairs and festivals includingThe American Folk Festival (a three-day event that draws hundreds of thousands of people to the Bangor area) and The Maine Whoopie Pie Festival (music, fun, and whoopie pies!).
 For a full listing of all area fairs, festivals, and events, visit the official Maine Highlands events page.

 Shopping is just another way to experience the unique atmosphere of the Highlands.
 One-of-a-kind boutiques, antique shops, discount stores and world-famous chain stores; the region offers options for everyone from fashionistas to leisurely strollers and everyone in between.
-Visit the never-ending 60-acre Bangor Mall or cap off your vacation and explore the many phenomenal art galleries and antique shops in the region.
-It’s a total shopping experience!

 From historic inns, to luxurious hotel accommodations to exciting sports camps, the Highlands has a wide range of accommodations available for your visit.
 Camping opportunities abound in all regions with some of the best nature sleeping available at the many state parks.
 For a wide array of camping options, please visit The Maine Highlands Camping page!